 Are you preparing for a pandemic?
 Let me show you how to build a food supply for a pandemic on a budget AND what foods to start building your pandemic food supply with!

-Preparing for an emergency such as bad weather, pandemic or a financial crisis (Six Dollar Family)?
+Preparing for an emergency such as bad weather, pandemic or a financial crisis?
 These 99 emergency supplies are MUST HAVE’s in your preps!

 Grocery bill too high?
 These 17 foods that stretch a long way are sure to help feed your family cheap meal ideas!
 Happy bellies and happy wallets!